lzfgary/CV-project/README.md

 ## Overview:

   The purpose of this project is to classify mushrooms into their corresponding genus based on their images.
-With the dataset consists of images from nine commonly found genus of mushrooms, we trained two models that could distinguish mushrooms.
+With the dataset consists of images from nine commonly found genera of mushrooms, we trained two models that could distinguish mushrooms.

 ## Problem setup & Data used:
-1. The data that are used to train the models is collected by [CatoDogo from Kaggle][1].
+- The data that are used to train the models is collected by [CatoDogo from Kaggle][1].
-  1.1 sdsd
+  - The dataset consists of `6714` images from `9` commonly found Mushroom genera in Northen Europe:
+    - `Agaricus`, `Amanita`, `Boletus`, `Cortinarius`, `Entoloma`, `Hygrocybe`, `Lactarius`, `Russula`, `Suillus`

 ## Techniques: